mikepb/jade-react-compiler/README.md

 */
 ```

-Use it in your favourite packaging tool.

 ## Usage notes

-To use loops in the browser, lodash or underscore is required.

-A single root element is required.
-Code blocks must come before the root element.

-Filters, mixins, and other things not yet implemented.
+Filters, mixins, cases and other things not yet implemented.

+Inteded to be used as part of a compilation toolchain and not optimized for production use.
+Compile the files to JavaScript first, then `require()` them as usual.

 ## License